 It’s Good For Your Gut Health

-Like many other fermented foods like yogurt, kimchi, sauerkraut and miso, pickled juice contains probiotics that are great for your health.
-According to WebMD, this juice specifically has large amounts of the bacterium lactobacillus which helps break down food, absorb nutrients in this food and fight off any bad bacteria/organisms that might cause diseases (9).
+Like many other fermented foods like yogurt, kimchi, sauerkraut and miso, pickle and pickle juice contain probiotics that may be great for your gut health.
+According to WebMD, this juice specifically has large amounts of the bacterium lactobacillus which may help break down food, absorb nutrients in this food and fight off any bad bacteria/organisms that might cause diseases (9).
 For this probiotic benefit, look for unpasteurized pickle juice.

 It Is Full Of Electrolytes

 Electrolytes are essential minerals that are vital to many key functions in the body such as hydration and muscle contractions.
-Without enough electrolytes in the body you are likely to experience terrible symptoms such as unexplained fatigue, muscle cramps, nausea, headaches, blood pressure changes and much more.
+Without enough electrolytes in the body you can experience terrible symptoms such as unexplained fatigue, muscle cramps, nausea, headaches, blood pressure changes and much more.

 Pickle juice is said to be high in the electrolytes sodium and potassium – which are easily lost through sweat whenever you work out.
-Drinking this juice after working out not only replenishes these lost electrolytes but could also help prevent any muscle cramps from your workout – something that is especially important for athletes (1, 5).
+Drinking this juice after working out not only helps replenish these lost electrolytes but that could also help prevent any muscle cramps from your workout – something that is especially important for athletes (1, 5).

 This is more thanks to the vinegar in the juice than anything else.
 According to a study published in The Journal of Diabetes Research in 2015, vinegar consumption may increase glucose uptake by cells, which could help prevent blood sugar spikes and dips in people with Type 2 diabetes (12).
 Talk to your doctor before drinking pickle juice for this reason – it’s high sodium content may outweigh any possible benefit from the vinegar, especially if you also hae high blood pressure.

 Can Drinking Pickle Juice Help You Lose Weight?

-ACV aside, we must remember that pickle juice is usually rich in sodium – which while fine in small amounts, can be incredibly detrimental in large quantities.
-Too much salt in your diet has been linked to long term effects such as enlarged heart muscle, headaches, heart failure, high blood pressure, kidney disease, kidney stones, osteoporosis, stomach cancer, and stroke (7).
+ACV aside, we must remember that pickle juice is usually very high in sodium – which while fine in small amounts, can be incredibly detrimental in large quantities.
+Too much salt in the diet has been linked to long term effects such as enlarged headaches, heart failure, high blood pressure, kidney disease, and stroke (7).